Biography

 On the concert platform, Ethan has appeared as a soloist in works including Haydn’s St Nicholas Mass, Mozart’s Solemn Vespers, Handel’s Messiah, and Bob Chilcott’s Requiem.
 He also took part in an award-winning recording and concert of Verdi’s original 1857 version of Simon Boccanegra with Sir Mark Elder, the Opera North Chorus, Opera Rara, and the Hallé Orchestra at the Bridgewater Hall.

 Alongside his performing career, Ethan has developed a strong interest in arts administration.
-He serves as Lead Representative at the Royal Birmingham Conservatoire, a position that involves advocating for students within the institution and representing the Conservatoire nationally and internationally.
+He serves as Lead Student Representative at the Royal Birmingham Conservatoire, a position that involves advocating for students within the institution and representing the Conservatoire nationally and internationally.
 This role has strengthened his skills in communication, organisation, and leadership, adding another valuable dimension to his professional work.
-Aside from his professional performance diary, he works as a recording engineer and audiovisual producer with his twin brother, providing professional recording services for performers.
-Together, they form a close creative partnership that combines shared musical insight with technical skill.
+He also works as a recording engineer and audiovisual producer with his twin brother in their award winning business, providing professional recording services for performers.
+Together, they form a strong creative partnership that combines shared musical understanding with technical skill.